IBM/SpectrumScaleTools/ece_network_readiness/README.md

 Do you want to continue? (y/n):
 ```

-At this point you can see the estimated runtime, consider using screen or alike.
-If you modify the number of fpings or the latency KPI you might see warning messages as below:
+You can see the estimated runtime from above output, then consider launching this tool by using *screen* or *tmux*.

+If count of fping and runtime of nsdperf are modified, you would see warning messages as follows:

 ```
 # ./koet.py -l 1.5 -c 100 -p 10 -m 100